 I gave him a squeeze.
 “No, you aren’t.
 There’s a bunch of us.”

 Now he was staring at me.
 “You too?”

 “Sure.
 Now let me get your statement, and when I’m off duty, I’ll show you some of the places where we hang out.
 There’s a special party going on right now.”

-Brick’d just hauled off Jim’s car to the shop, and the night noises settled in the wind.
-It was Halloween and a big gathering was at Crawford’s farm.
+Brick had just hauled off Jim’s car to the shop, and the night noises started to settle in the wind.
+It was Halloween, and a big gathering was down at Crawford’s farm.

 If I could get this report filed before midnight, I’d be free.
 Then if Jim wasn’t too shook up, we could go to the party.